-If there's one thing that Seattle's known for (aside from coffee and Tom Hanks' insomnia), it's the 605-foot high Space Needle.
+If there's one thing Seattle is known for (aside from coffee and Tom Hanks' insomnia), it's the 605-foot tall Space Needle.
 Built for the 1962 World's Fair, the Space Needle has dominated Seattle's skyline ever since with its unique UFO-like design.
 The tower's round observation deck (520-feet high) offers spectacular views of the city and the nearby Olympic Mountains.
-Also at the top of the needle is a revolving restaurant.
-If you're not a fan of heights, check out the Space Base gift shop at the bottom of the tower.
+Its latest feature is The Loupe, a revolving glass floor.
+Also at the top of the needle is a cafe and a wine bar.
+If you're not a fan of heights, check out the Spacebase gift shop at the bottom of the tower.

 When it comes to prices, recent visitors are torn: Some said the views are worth the high admission price, while others said it's just as impressive from the ground.
 Even those who said it was expensive admitted that for first-time visitors to Seattle, it's a must-see and many recommend purchasing a CityPASS to save money.
 Reviewers also recommend you make a stop here on a clear day as you'll likely miss out on the views if it's foggy.